rbisdorff/Digraph3/docSphinx/tutorial.rst

  Notice that the reflexive self comparison r(x S x) is set by default to the median valuation value 0, these reflexive terms of the binary relation being generally ignored in most of the ``Digraph`` methods.

 From the theory [BIS-2013]_ we know that the bipolarly outranking relation is **weakly complete**, i.e. if r(x S y) < 0.0 then r(y S x) >= 0.0 .
-From this property follows that the bipiolarly valued outranking relation verifies the coduality principle: the dual of the converse of the outranking corresponds to its strict outranking part.
+From this property follows that the bipolarly valued outranking relation verifies the coduality principle: the dual of the converse of the outranking corresponds to its strict outranking part.
 We may visualize the codual (strict) outranking digraph with a graphviz drawing [1]_:
 	>>> cdodg = CoDualDigraph(odg)
 	>>> cdodg.exportGraphViz('codualOdg')
 	*---- exporting a dot file for GraphViz tools ---------*